 Tuck Chiropractic Treatment for Sciatica

-At Tuck Chiropractic Clinic, we have helped hundreds of patients who suffer from sciatica relieve their pain through noninvasive chiropractic treatment that improves function, and removes pressure and inflammation to the sciatic nerve.
+At Tuck, our chiropractors have helped hundreds of patients who suffer from sciatica relieve their pain through noninvasive chiropractic treatment that improves function, and removes pressure and inflammation to the sciatic nerve.
 We also advise our patients on pain management techniques, such as stretches and exercises that target the sciatic nerve.

 Sciatica sometimes shares symptoms with more serious conditions.
 Depending on the severity of your pain, as well as other symptoms you’re experiencing, you may be referred to a local clinic or hospital for imaging tests to rule out more serious conditions.